top of page

 Low (natural soothing)

-But why do some people feel addicted to touch or to certain people?
-This is not dopamine-driven.
-It is usually β-endorphin–driven.
-Touch, intimacy, and emotional connection can release a strong wave of
+But why do some people feel an intense need for touch or connection with certain individuals?
+This sensation is not driven by dopamine.
+Instead, it is primarily driven by β-endorphins.
+Touch, intimacy, and emotional connections can trigger a strong release of β-endorphins, which help to:

-• create a feeling of closeness or safety
+• Foster a feeling of closeness or safety

-If someone rarely feels safe, or rarely receives soothing touch, the endorphin surge can feel intense or even addictive when in close contact with someone they trust and have bonded with.
-Dopamine may also join in if that person becomes a source of anticipation, but it’s the endorphin ‘warmth’ that feels addictive.
-However, this is not a true addiction but more like a preferred soothing source of safety and calm that their nervous system seeks out for emotional regulation.
-A massage therapist can become a pathway, or an experience that their nervous system has learned to associate with comfort and relief which helps to ease their stress and help them to feel grounded.
+For individuals who rarely feel safe or receive soothing touch, the surge of endorphins can feel overwhelming or even addictive when they are in close contact with someone they trust.
+While dopamine may also contribute if that person becomes a source of anticipation, it is the endorphin "warmth" that feels most addictive.
+However, this is not a true addiction; rather, it is a preferred source of soothing and safety that the nervous system seeks for emotional regulation.
+A massage therapist can become a pathway for comfort and relief, helping to ease stress and promote a sense of grounding.

-Taking all this into consideration, it is clear to see why massage has long been one of the best and healthiest ways to create connection, regulate the emotions, calm the nervous system, relax, bolster the immune system, and contribute to long-term wellness.
+Taking all this into consideration, it is evident why massage has long been regarded as one of the best and healthiest ways to create connections.
+It helps regulate emotions, calms the nervous system, promotes relaxation, bolsters the immune system, and contributes to long-term wellness.
 The power of massage should never be underestimated.

 Comments